fsprojects/fantomas/README.md

 ## How to contribute
 Would like to contribute?
 Discuss on [issues](../../issues) and send pull requests.
 You can get started by helping us handle ["You Take It" issues](https://github.com/dungpa/fantomas/issues?labels=You+Take+It&page=1&state=open).

+To get an understanding of the code, either:
+- start by looking at contribution examples (see **Contribution examples** section below);
-What follows next is a few notes on the architecture, some tips to help you get started playing with the code.
+- or read the few following architectures notes & tips to help you get started playing with the code.

 ### Architectural notes
 Fantomas' features are basically two commands: *format a document* or *format a selection* in the document.